Retire Before Dad

 Remember, the Stock Advisor 1-year membership includes a 30-day membership refund period.
 If you decide Stock Advisor isn’t for you, just cancel your 1-year subscription within the first 30 days (they’ve made it quick and easy to cancel), and you’ll get a 100% refund of your membership fee.
 No questions asked.
 Just a prompt, full refund.

-Join for just $99 per year.
+Join for just $99 for the first year.
+Limited time price!
 You’ll start with a 30-day membership refund period so you can see all the current stock picks for yourself.

 Thanks for reading this Motley Fool Stock Advisor review.